rmtew/incursion-roguelike/README.md

     1. Select the Online entry from the left-hand side list.
     1. Search for and install EditorConfig.
     1. Exit Visual Studio.
-  1. Decide if you are going to do take the simple or advanced approach to obtaining the dependencies.
+  1. If you are going to do take the simple approach to obtaining the dependencies:
-    1. The simple approach.
     1. Ensure you have downloaded the build dependencies archive mentioned above, from the bitbucket [project downloads page](https://bitbucket.org/rmtew/incursion-roguelike/downloads).
     1. Open the archive and look inside it.
 There is only one entry there, a directory named `dependencies`, and within that there is a selection of files and directories inside it like `include`, `libtcod.dll` and so forth.
     1. Enter the `build` subdirectory within the source code.
     1. Extract the contents of the archive here.
     1. You should now be able to locate the `build\dependencies\include` directory.
 You should now be able to locate `build\dependencies\libtcod.lib`.
 If this is not the case, then you did not extract the contents of the archive into the `build` subdirectory.
 Try again.
-      1. The simple approach is complete!
-    1. The advanced approach.
+  1. Otherwise if you are going to do take the advanced approach to obtaining the dependencies:
     1. Open a DOS console window, and ensure you are in the top-level directory of the Incursion source code.
     1. Type `build.bat -d` and hit enter.
     1. Lots of text will scroll past and eventually you will have compiled source code, or this script will error and you will have to ask for help.
+  1. If you have reached here, you have obtained the dependencies.
   1. Open `Incursion.sln` and do a debug build of Incursion.
   1. Debug Incursion within Visual Studio.
   1. Select the 'Compile Resources' main menu option.
 Once completed, this will have created the `mod\Incursion.Mod` file.